Mohawk Industries

-Mohawk Industries is an American flooring manufacturer based in Calhoun, Georgia, United States.
+Mohawk Industries is an American flooring manufacturer based in Calhoun, Georgia.
 Mohawk produces floor covering products for residential and commercial applications in North America and residential applications in Europe.
-The company manufacturing portfolio consists of soft flooring products (broadloom carpet, carpet tiles, carpet cushion and rugs), hard flooring products (ceramic and porcelain tile, natural stone and hardwood flooring), laminate flooring, sheet vinyl and luxury vinyl tile as well as ceramic and porcelain floor wall tiles and porcelain, natural stone and quartz countertops.
+The company manufacturing portfolio consists of soft flooring products (broadloom carpet, carpet tiles, carpet cushion and rugs), hard flooring products (ceramic and porcelain tile, natural stone and hardwood flooring), laminate flooring, sheet vinyl and luxury vinyl tile, natural stone and quartz countertops.
 In Europe, the company also produces and sells insulation, panels and mezzanine flooring.
 The company employs 43,000 people in operations in Australia, Brazil, Canada, Europe, Malaysia, Mexico, New Zealand, Russia and the United States.

-In 2015, Mohawk was recognized as the most used, top-brand familiarity, and top-quality rating carpet product by the Builder magazine.
+A Fortune 500 company, Mohawk is the world's largest flooring manufacturer.

 History

 William Shuttleworth and his four sons arrived in the United States in 1875 and set up a carpet mill in the Hudson Valley upon arrival.
 After William Shuttleworth died, the four sons moved to Amsterdam, New York in 1878 and took over an empty factory there.
 The company incorporated as the Shuttleworth Brothers Company in 1902.

 The company adopted the name Mohawk Carpet Mills (or Mohawk Mills, for short) in 1920, when it merged with McCleary, Wallin and Crouse, another mill in Amsterdam.
 It became the country's sole weaver to offer an entire line of domestic carpets, also creating the industry's first textured design and sculptured weave.